How do I book a School Program online?

 □ If the program starts right away, the class is led to the School Programs Meeting Area in the Teck Connections Gallery (see map) by their Group Leader (teacher, chaperone etc.).
 They will be met with an Aquarium educator at that spot.
 Otherwise, enter the Aquarium with the class and return to the School Programs Meeting area at least 10 minutes before program start time.

-□ Group is greeted by an Aquarium Educator in the Teck Connections Gallery up to 10 minutes before the program start time.
+□ Group is greeted by an Aquarium Educator in the Teck Engagement Gallery up to 10 minutes before the program start time.

 □ Your Educator will divide classes into smaller groups for programs.
 Feel free to assist where required and identify students who are in need of additional assistance or learning support so we can better accommodate them.